 Celebrating Great Women in History in March

-Every March, Time4Learning proudly celebrates the bravery, determination, leadership, and accomplishments of important women who have shaped history during Women’s History Month.
+Every March, people around the world celebrate the bravery, determination, leadership, and accomplishments of important women who have shaped history during Women’s History Month.
 These women come from all walks of life, races, ages, and religions, and have overcome major obstacles to achieve their goals.
-Each day, they inspire both women and men, young and old to go into the world and make it a better place for all.
-We hope you enjoy learning more about this important month and picking up tips on how to incorporate the celebration into your homeschool experience.
+Each day, they inspire people both young and old to go into the world and make it a better place for all..

 How Did Women’s History Month Begin?

 Women’s History Month got its start as Women’s History Week in Santa Rosa, California as a local celebration in 1978.
-The organizers chose the week of March 8 so that it would coincide with International Women’s Day, which was first celebrated in 1975.
+The organizers chose the week of March 8 to coincide with International Women’s Day, which was first celebrated in 1975.

 In February 1980, President Jimmy Carter proclaimed the week of March 2-8 as National Women’s History Week.
 After being petitioned by the National Women’s History Project, Congress passed Public Law 100-9 in 1987 designating the entire month of March as Women’s History Month.

 Since 1995, every President has issued an annual proclamation, and each year, the National Women’s History Alliance selects a theme for the upcoming Women’s History Month.
 Past themes have included Visionary Women: Champions of Peace & Nonviolence, Working to Form a More Perfect Union: Honoring Women in Public Service & Government, and Nevertheless She Persisted: Honoring Women Who Fight All Forms of Discrimination Against Women.